lightning/bolts/ext-dynamic-commitments.md

 - upfront_shutdown
 - channel_type

-After some analysis during the development of this proposal it is determined that many of these values don't make sense to rotate.
-There is no value and additional administrative costs to rotating the basepoints of a channel.
+After some analysis during the development of this proposal, we determined that many of the basepoint values don't make sense to rotate.
+There is no obvious value in doing so and it carries additional administrative costs to rotate them.
-Additionally, changing the upfront_shutdown script over the lifetime of the channel is self-defeating and so we exclude it as well.
+Finally, changing the upfront_shutdown script over the lifetime of the channel is self-defeating and so we exclude it as well.
 The list of channel parameters remaining after we filter out these values is thus.

 - dust_limit_satoshis
 - max_htlc_value_in_flight_msat